Making a budget

 Use the libraries

-The Dalhousie University Libraries are here to support your academic success and we encourage all students to take advantage of all services.
+The Dalhousie University Libraries are here to support your academic success.
+We encourage all students to take advantage of the wide range of services available, whether you are at one of our physical locations or using the onlineresources.

 And don’t forget: Your DalCard is also your library card!